 5. Define Existing Transit Times and Total Distance Traveled

-They've used the measuring wheel in order to capture the distance traveled and have taken an average transit time between each process step.
-Again, the focus is on taking several sample portions in order to get a clear indication of the transit times in seconds.
+They've used the measuring wheel to capture the distance traveled and have taken an average transit time between each process step.
+Again, the focus is on taking several sample portions to get a clear indication of the transit times in seconds.

 Essentially, every batch of 100 units travels a total of 743 feet.
-This is then multiplied by six which is the number of batches produced in an eight hour shift.
-This new total of 4458 feet is then multiplied by five business days in the week in order to give us 22,290 feet.
+This is then multiplied by six which is the number of batches produced in an eight-hour shift.
+This new total of 4458 feet is then multiplied by five business days in the week to give us 22,290 feet.

 Now, this is merely an example.
 It’s more than likely that both the distance traveled and the transit times are much higher.
 However, the purpose is to show how critical this exercise truly is.